cyberholics/Password-strength-detector/README.md

 To enhance application security, it's crucial to encourage users to create strong, unique passwords.
 This can be done with the help of artificial intelligence (AI), as an AI model can learn what constitutes a strong or weak password and assist users in detecting whether their password is weak or not.
 In this project, I have developed an AI system to address this issue.
 To learn more about this solution, visit this [blog](https://dev.to/cyber_holics/password-strength-detector-with-machine-learning-3m5g).

-## Project files explained
+## Project key files explained

-- **password strength detector.ipynb:** This is a Jupyter notebook where I performed exploratory data analysis (EDA) on the data, preprocessed the data and trained my model.
+- **password strength detector.ipynb:** This is a Jupyter notebook where I performed exploratory data analysis (EDA) on the data, preprocessed the data, and trained my model.

 - **data.csv:** This is a dataset of 690 thousand samples of passwords stored in a comma-separated value (CSV) format.
 I used data to train the AI model.